polychromatic/polychromatic-docs/pages/config-effects.md

 ## Map Graphics

 The editor will show a graphic to help visually map your effect to the hardware where available.
-If your device doesn't have one, see [Device Maps & Graphics](/devicemaps/) for details on how to create the SVG.
+If your device doesn't have one, the grid will be used.
+See [Device Maps & Graphics](/devicemaps/) for details on how to create the SVG.

 > A device's matrix can be directly tested via the Controller.
 Choose the device from the **Devices** tab, click **Device Info** and then **Test Matrix**.